Posted On September 14, 2016 Wrongful Death Lawyer

 Falls are the most common accidents on unsafe properties, but other accidents involve falling objects or malfunctioning machinery.

-Commercial and residential property owners and even government entities in charge of maintaining property can become the target of wrongful death lawsuits.
+Commercial and residential property owners and even government entities in charge of maintaining their property can become the target of wrongful death lawsuits.
 What you need is proof of the owner’s negligence – and to act quickly, before important deadlines pass.

 Every year, hundreds of thousands of patients die at the hands of negligent medical providers.